Vancouver Island Grizzlies and Orcas

 - 9-hour grizzly bear viewing marine tour

-- Taxi transfer from Port McNeill ferry terminal to Port Hardy Airport (Day 5)
+- Taxi transfer from Port McNeill to local restaurant for breakfast

 - Meals unless otherwise stated